cauvery-digital/full-stack-mern-ecom-project/README.md

 # How to start Full Stack MERN Website

 #### The acronym MERN stands for MongoDB, Express, React, and Node.js.
 These four technologies are commonly used together to build full-stack web applications.

+First of all create folder for your project

+In project Directory Make to folders named as frontend and backend.

+Open your project directory with VsCode and follow procedure.

 open terminal
 ```